praveenmg/ADHOC-HELLO/README.md

 Note: The implementation is done as kernel programming.

 For any improvement or suggestions feel free to contact me.
-Alternatively you can also fork me.
-You can contact me using following mail id mg_praveenkumar@yahoo.com.sg
+Alternatively you can also fork.